 - Agree to follow the academy rules and regulations as stated on the application

-You may download and mail in the application.
+You may download and mail in the application, or apply online below:

 You can get the scheduled dates for each Academy by: visiting this site; contacting the Citizen's Police Academy Coordinator at (254) 298-5911.
 Press releases are made available on the city website and to the local newspapers and/or television stations prior to each academy.